 Unless you are Andy Potts—who I trained with at Eastern Express when we were both little age groupers waayy back in the day—for most triathletes training for and excelling at the swim aspect of their race is struggle-city.

-Here are some gifts for triathletes that will help them better dominate the pool so that they can come out of the swim leg in awesome shape:
+Here are some gifts for triathletes that they can throw into their triathlon bag to help them better dominate the pool so that they can come out of the swim leg in awesome shape:

 1. FINIS Tempo Trainer Pro.